mxdixyz/stcalc/README.md

 stcalc - simple terminal calculator
 ===================================
-a simple command-line calculator written in C
+stcalc is a command-line calculator, all output is printed to either stdout or stderr.

 Installation
 ------------